What causes so much birth trauma?

 Survey examples of the 'normalising' of birth interventions and the inherent disregard for the mother's psychological wellbeing is made clear in the following quotes:

 Because my emergency caesarean was successful, ie. both of us are alive, I felt I should be grateful for that without acknowledging the grief feelings I was having.

 Most of those around me including my midwife at the time did not see my emergency caesarean as a trauma.

 Everyone was so focused on saying (me included) baby arrived ‘safely’ despite the long labour and emergency c-section, that it’s almost as though there was no acknowledgment that the birth was actually a very stressful experience in the end… there was no exploration by any professional of the emotional impact.

 A debrief of reasons behind ‘protocol’ would have been helpful as I am now very fearful of hospitals and the medical profession in general.

-Encouragingly though, there appears to be a swelling number of women who are questioning the validity of the birth interventions that they underwent.
+Encouragingly though, there appears to be a swelling number of people who are questioning the validity of the birth interventions that they underwent.
 More and more stories are surfacing of, for instance, the woman whose pelvis was too small to give birth to her first baby vaginally, yet who went on to naturally birth her other, larger babies.

 Heart ache, guilt, depression, anxiety, fear, self-doubt, these are the scars of birth trauma, shamelessly veiled by a culture which says, “All that matters is a healthy baby.”
-Across the globe women are findings ways to challenge this misogynistic paradigm.
+Across the globe people are findings ways to challenge this misogynistic paradigm.
 A birthing revolution is underway...